jingle1267/FileCache/README.md

-# FileCache-jingle1267
+# FileCache

 Small high-performance file caching tool for python.
+Sub table and sub database.

 ### Can do what?